heidelpay/plentymarkets-gateway/README.md

 >*You will have to hit the save-button for each tab individually in order to save the entered data, otherwise Plenty will reset to the original data on tab change.*

 >*In addition it takes plenty quite some time to show the updated Information on the tabs.
-The best way is to reload the **Plugin overview**-tab in order to refresh the config-tabs and to make sure the entered data is correct.*
+You may have to reload the **Plugin overview**-tab in order to refresh the config-tabs and to make sure the entered data is indeed stored.*

-### The Config parameters
+### The configuration parameters
-#### heidelpay Settings
+#### heidelpay settings
 ###### Test-/Livesystem
-* Select parameter *'Test environment (CONNECTOR_TEST)'* to enable connection to the test environment, in which case any transactions will be transfered to the test payment and will not be charged.
+* Select parameter *'Test environment (CONNECTOR_TEST)'* to enable connection to the test environment, in which case any transactions will be transferred to the sandbox and will not be charged.
 Please make sure to use test credentials and channel-ids when this option is selected (ref. https://dev.heidelpay.com/sandbox-environment/).
 * Select parameter *'Production environment (LIVE)'* to enable live mode which means that actual transactions will be executed and charged.
 Please make sure to use your live credentials and channel-ids when this option is selected.